 \begin{stlog} jl start [, threads(# | auto)] \end{stlog} Specifying {\tt threads(auto)} instructs Julia to use its own heuristic to pick the number of threads.
 Executing {\tt jl start} is optional, for {\tt jl} will initialize itself as needed.

 Several subcommands help manage Julia packages, which are discrete libraries of code structured for easy sharing and are usually hosted on GitHub.
 Just as Stata downloads packages into folders such as ``/home/droodman/ado/plus," Julia downloads and stores packages in directories called \textit{environments}.
-Julia also makes it easy to change the current environment.
+Julia also lets you create new environments and switch among them.
 This is useful for the developer of a Julia-calling Stata program because it allows the Stata program to install needed Julia packages without interfering with the user's package configuration.
 The package management subcommands are:

 \begin{stlog} jl GetEnv jl SetEnv [\textit{name}] jl AddPkg \textit{name}, [minver(\textit{X.Y.Z})] \end{stlog} {\tt GetEnv} displays the directory and contents of the current package environment and returns them in {\tt r()} macros. {\tt jl SetEnv} moves to a chosen, named environment, which is merely a subdirectory of the default environment directory.
 If the environment does not exist, it is created and populated with the DataFrames.jl and CategoricalArrays.jl packages.
 One can return to the default environment with ``{\tt SetEnv .}" or just ``{\tt SetEnv}".\footnote{In distributed computing, Julia worker processes do not automatically inherit the master's package environment.
 One can pass on the master's environment through command line switches when launching the workers, such as in {\tt addprocs(4, exeflags="--project=\$(Base.active\_project())")}.}